Analytics-at-Sauder/hugo-website/content/contribute/creating-a-notebook/index.md

 Create a file titled `index.md` within your newly created folder.
 Make sure to fill in the following:

-- `title` - The title of your blog post
+- `title` - The title of your notebook
-- `description` - A brief description for your blog post
+- `description` - A brief description for your notebook
-- `lead` - A quick one sentence lead for your blog post
+- `lead` - A quick one sentence lead for your notebook
 - `date` - The current date
 - `lastmod` - The current date
 - `images` - This can be left blank.